Difference between aluminum and aluminum alloys reflect in composition, performance comparison, applications and etc.,

 - It is a silvery-white, light metal with a high degree of purity (usually 99% or higher), and exists primarily as a monomer.

-- Aluminum alloys are made up of aluminum and other metallic elements such as copper, magnesium, silicon, and zinc.
+- They are made up of aluminum and other metallic elements such as copper, magnesium, silicon, and zinc.

 - These are made by adding different elements to improve the physical and mechanical properties of aluminum, such as strength, hardness, corrosion resistance and electrical conductivity.